DanteInc/serverless-multi-regional-plugin/README.md

 [![Build Status](https://travis-ci.com/unbill/serverless-multi-region-plugin.svg?branch=master)](https://travis-ci.com/unbill/serverless-multi-region-plugin)

+TLDR;
-This plugin will add the resources to configure API Gateway regional endpoints and a global endpoint with CloudFront.
+This plugin adds resources to configure API Gateway regional endpoints for the regions you specify and a global endpoint in front of a CloudFront installation to front the regional APIs.

 This plugin was forked from serverless-multi-regional-plugin, enhanced and simplified for a true turn-key experience.

-### What does it do?
+## More details?

 This plugin will: